Audience Favorite Winner!21st Annual Bend Venture Conference Finals

 Duncan Miller

-Co-founder / CRO
+Co-founder / CEO

-Duncan has 20 years of experience in climate startups with roles in business development, finance and software engineering.
+Duncan has 20 years of experience in climate and AI startups with roles in business development, finance and software engineering.
 He has expertise in automation software, test-driven AI development, user interface design and climate technologies.
 Duncan earned an MBA in Entrepreneurship from Babson College and participated in four exit events, two as a founder.
 He lives with his wife and two children in Portland Oregon on an extinct cinder code volcano.
 He is passionate about robotics, artificial intelligence, climate solutions, public benefit companies and social entrepreneurship.